dark-warlord14/CVENotifier/README.md

-# Customized CVE FEED Scraper for vuldb.com
+# Customized CVE FEED Notifier

-- This tool scrapes the CVE feed from [vuldb.com](https://vuldb.com/?), filters it based on keywords, and notifies via Slack about actionable CVEs that might affect the infrastructure.
+- This tool scrapes the CVE feed from [vuldb.com](https://vuldb.com/?), filters it based on keywords, and notifies via Slack about latest CVE only for the technology or the products you have listed as keywords.

 ## What it does?